vb140772/gemctl/README.md

 # Agentspace CLI - Complete Guide

-A powerful CLI tool for managing Google Cloud Agentspace (Discovery Engine) resources with a gcloud-style interface.
+A powerful CLI tool for managing Google Gemini Enterprise (formerly Google Cloud Agentspace) resources with a gcloud-style interface.

 ## Why This Tool Exists

-Google Cloud Agentspace (formerly Gemini Enterprise) is a powerful AI platform for building search and conversational applications, but it lacks an official command-line interface.
+Google Gemini Enterprise (formerly Google Cloud Agentspace) is a powerful AI platform for building search and conversational applications, but it lacks an official command-line interface.
 This CLI fills that gap by providing:

 - **gcloud-style commands** for familiar developer experience
 - **Complete resource management** (engines, data stores, documents)